 If you have already opened a photo by double clicking its thumbnail, clicking on the Info (i) button near top right of the screen will open the above-mentioned metadata window.

-With Finder: To view more detailed metadata of any photo on your computer or in a cloud service such as Dropbox, Google Photos etc., open it in Finder.
+Preview: To view more detailed metadata of a photo on your computer or in a cloud service such as Dropbox, Google Photos etc., open it in Preview by double clicking it.

 Now click Tools > Show Inspector in the top toolbar.
 This opens a window containing four tabs.
 The first tab provides summary information, and clicking on the second (i) tab reveals 5 more tabs: General, IPTC, EXIF, JFIF and TIFF.
 Click on these to see all the metadata information.

-- Photos for Mac isn’t ideal when you want to change ‘Date Taken’ on a batch of scanned photos.
-This is because Photos takes the first photo in the batch, compares the date and time in the metadata (which shows the photo was scanned, not when it was actually taken) with the date and time that you input manually, and it applies the same offset to all other photos in the batch.
+- Photos for Mac isn’t ideal for batch-editing ‘Date Taken’ on scanned photos.
+This is because Photos takes the first photo in the batch, compares the date and time in the metadata (which is the scanning date) with the date and time that you input manually, and it applies the same offset to all other photos in the batch.
 This is fine for Case 5 (New Zealand trip) above, but not for Case 6 (baby’s first year).
-For the latter case, you’ll either need to amend the dates one photo at a time, or use some other app.
+For the latter case, you’ll either need to amend the dates one photo at a time, or use another app.

 - Photos for Mac lets you add keywords to a batch of photos.
 Select multiple photos (Command + click) > right click > Get Info > type in your keywords.
 These can be the names of people in the photos, place, year, or anything else that applies to all those photos.